cloudflare/cloudflare-docs/content/workers/wrangler/configuration.md

 ## Types of routes

-There are three types of [routes](/workers/configuration/routing/).
+There are three types of [routes](/workers/configuration/routing/): [Custom Domains](/workers/configuration/routing/custom-domains/), [routes](/workers/configuration/routing/routes/) and `workers.dev`.

 ### Custom Domains

-This will use a Custom Domain.
-Refer to [Custom Domains](/workers/configuration/routing/custom-domains/).
+[Custom Domains](/workers/configuration/routing/custom-domains/) allow you to connect your Worker to a domain or subdomain, without having to make changes to your DNS settings or perform any certificate management.

 {{<definitions>}}